 In this course, students will use principles of nutrition to ensure a healthy body throughout the lifecycle.
 An emphasis will be placed on planning and preparing meals with an understanding of nutrients and their benefits, portion control and dietary needs.
 Additional information will include steroid and supplemental use, body weight and management and the implementation of physical activity to maintain a healthy lifestyle.
 Students will also receive CPR and AED training in this class.
-Course Fee: \$30.
+This class counts as a Health credit.
+Course Fee: \$30